Health without Borders

 - 132 children received childhood and flu vaccines

-After the initial grant funding period, the door-to-door immunization campaign was sustained through funds from the New Mexico Immunization Coalition.
-The campaign was integrated into BAHC’s Welcome Baby Healthy Start Program.
-During the 2016-2017 campaign:
+After the initial grant funding period, the door-to-door immunization campaign was sustained through funds from the New Mexico Immunization Coalition and HRSA Maternal & Child Health, Healthy Start Program.
+The campaign was integrated into BAHC's Welcome Baby Healthy Start Program in 2015.

 Diabetes Prevention and Control Results: